 I saw the original recipe for Nigella Lawson’s olive oil cake on Pinterest.
 I’ve been wanting to try an olive oil based cake for a while.
 Usually I sub coconut oil when baking but I have a friend at work that is allergic to coconuts and I wanted something she could try.

 I figured Nigella knows what she’s doing, right?

-I had all the ingredients I needed.
-I still had some ground almonds from when I made the ginger molasses cookies and I planned on subbing out the superfine sugar in the original recipe for cane sugar.
+As luck would have it, I had all the ingredients I needed.
+There was still some ground almonds from when I made the ginger molasses cookies and I planned on subbing out the superfine sugar in the original recipe for cane sugar.

 Gather all your ingredients together.

 Combine ground almonds, baking soda, and salt in a small bowl and set aside.

 Sift cocoa powder into another small bowl and whisk in the boiling water and set that aside too.

 Into a final larger bowl, combine cane sugar, olive oil, and eggs and beat for 3 minutes.
 I used a hand blender as I stared into space and dreamt of a beautiful mixer in some cool colour.

 Slowly beat in the cocoa mixture and once that’s well combined, bit by bit, slowly tip in the almond mixture.

 Once all the ingredients have been well mixed in, pour the silky mixture into your spring form pan.